Geisinger announces additional resources, hours at Sunbury clinic

 SUNBURY — Geisinger is extending its hours at its Sunbury Clinic beginning Saturday, the health system officially announced Friday.

 The Geisinger Sunbury Clinic, 385 State St., Sunbury, will offer extended clinic hours including evening and weekend appointments.
-Evening hours will be available at the clinic on Tuesdays, Wednesdays and Thursdays.
-It also will have daytime hours on Saturdays and Sundays, according to a news release.
+The clinic will be open until 8 p.m.on Tuesdays, Wednesdays and Thursdays.
+It also will be open on Saturdays from 9 a.m. to 3 p.m. and Sundays from noon to 4 p.m., according to a news release.

 “We want to make it easier for all our communities to achieve and maintain health close to home by better connecting them with their care options,” said Tom Sokola, Geisinger’s Central Region Chief Administrative Officer.
 “Offering more convenient times for our neighbors to get the important preventive care services at our community clinics will help them stay healthy and reduce their need for higher-level services like emergency medicine and specialty care.”